 Formal diagnosis of ASD involves assessment by multiple professionals and is commonly initiated and coordinated by the child's Paediatrician.
 The professionals involved include psychology and often speech pathology, but may also include occupational therapy and others.

 The process for an Autism assessment can vary for individuals, but it commonly begins with the child seeing a Paediatrician who will make referrals to Psychology and other professionals as part of the assessment.
+Dr Hancock recommends that the speech and language assessment be completed prior to the psychology assessment.

 What does the Psychology component of an assessment for Autism involve?